ZhenSJ-ux/sky-engineering-portal/README.md

 Display all Teams, search , Email Team, Schedule meeting , skills, dependencies (Upstream and DownStream)

 ## How to start:
-Open browser and put in this http://localhost:8000
+Open browser and open http://localhost:8000

 ## URL structure: